kivanov22/UPS-React-Native/README.md

 Clone this repo to your desktop and run `npm install` to install all the dependencies.
 Then run `expo start or expo start --tunnel chouse android,web or ios` to start the application locally.
 Tailwind run `npm run dev:tailwind`.
+Also cd Stepzen folder then `stepzen start`.

 to update expo npm install -g expo-cli
 ---